brandonyongys/brandonyongys.github.io/_projects/sg-safety-analysis.md

 The crime rate has declined from about 900 cases per 100k population in 2005 to 555 in 2013 before increasing and hover about 650 cases per 100k population ever since.
 Just as before, the initial decline in crime rate are mainly due to decrease in theft crimes.
 Then, the commercial and miscellaneous crimes started to increase which effectively cancel off the effect from theft crime decline.

 No doubt that we should be thankful that the overall crime rate is relatively stable since 2014.
-However, the breakdown of crime rate by category shows where SPF are currently lacking.
-SPF will need to up their effort in curbing commercial crimes.
+However, the breakdown of crime rate by category shows where SPF may be lacking.
+SPF would need to up their effort in curbing commercial crimes.

 <hr>